Annual Pohick Church Events

 Breakfast with Santa.
 In mid-December, Pohick Church partners with LCAC to offer a breakfast to local residents replete with a visit from St. Nicholas!

 Chili Cook-off.
-Seeking to bring some heat to the winter months, the Ann Mason Guild sponsors this "people's choice" competition in February as a fundraiser for their many charitable bequests throughout the year.
+Seeking to bring some heat to the winter months, the Ann Mason Guild sponsors this "people's choice" competition in early February as a fundraiser for their many charitable bequests throughout the year.
 After dinner bingo rounds out a wonderful evening of family fun!
 See information on the 2014 event.

 Washington's Birthday Breakfast.
 On Presidents Day, the Brotherhood of St. Andrew sponsors a colonial worship service and breakfast featuring a guest speaker who addresses an aspect of one of Pohick's favorite sons, George Washington.
 See a Photo Gallery of the 2011 Event.
 See information on the 2014 event.